jeffbcross/material/THEMING.md

 ## 2) <a name="ct"></a> Building Custom Themes

-Normally you will use the *standard* themes provided by AngularJS Material and the **md-theme** directive.
+Normally you will use the *standard* themes provided by Angular Material and the **md-theme** directive.
 Sometimes, however, you need your own brand colors, etc, in which case you should build and compile your own theme.

 To build your own theme, you must write a `scss` file that overrides only the specific variables that you want to customize.
 These will be used to override settings in the imported `default-theme` settings and generate your custom theme file.

-For example, let's prepare a custome them file `themes/my-theme.scss`:
+For example, let's prepare a custom theme file `themes/my-theme.scss`:

 ```scss
 $theme-name: 'my-custom-theme';